AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 If your application requires user based authentication, out-of-the-box Asset Selector also supports a flow for authentication to the [!DNL Experience Manager Assets] as a [!DNL Cloud Service] repository using Identity Management System (IMS.)

-You can use properties such as `imsScope` or `imsClientID` for Asset Selector to use in order to retrieve `imsToken` automatically.
-In this article, the utilization of this method and IMS properties is denoted as the SUSI (Sign Up Sign In) flow.
-Alternatively, you can obtain your own imsToken and pass to Asset Selector by integrating within [!DNL Adobe] application on Unified Shell or if you already have an imsToken obtained via other methods (e.g technical account).
-Accessing [!DNL Experience Manager Assets] as a [!DNL Cloud Service] repository without defining IMS properties (For example, `imsScope` and `imsClientID`) is referred to as a non-SUSI flow in this article.
+You can use properties such as `imsScope` or `imsClientID` to retrieve `imsToken` automatically.
+You can useSUSI (Sign Up Sign In) flow and IMS properties.
+Alternatively, you can obtain your own imsToken and pass it to Asset Selector by integrating within [!DNL Adobe] application on Unified Shell or if you already have an imsToken obtained via other methods (for example, using technical account).
+Accessing [!DNL Experience Manager Assets] as a [!DNL Cloud Service] repository without defining IMS properties (For example, `imsScope` and `imsClientID`) is referred to as a non-SUSI flow.

 <!--
 Define the prerequisites in the `index.html` file or a similar file within your application implementation to define the authentication details to access the [!DNL Experience Manager Assets] as a [!DNL Cloud Service] repository.
 The prerequisites include: